Carers Trust Scotland

 An unpaid carer is anyone who cares, unpaid, for a friend or family member due to illness, disability, a mental health problem or an addiction.
 There are an estimated 800,000 unpaid carers in Scotland, including 30,000 young carers under the age of 18.
 The value of the care they provide is £15.9 billion per year.
 Three in five of us will become carers at some stage in our lives, and one in ten of us is already in a caring role.
 Yet often carers cannot access the support they need.

-£5,000 will fund a football zone at the 2026 Scottish Young Carers Festival, where young carers can enjoy some respite, have fun with people their own age who understand about their caring role and get any help and advice they need.
+£5,000 will fund a sport zone at the 2026 Scottish Young Carers Festival, where young carers can enjoy some respite, have fun with people their own age who understand about their caring role and get any help and advice they need.

 The Festival is Carers Trust Scotland’s flagship annual event, bringing together hundreds of young carers from across Scotland for three days of fun, respite and connection.